khaiowo/Thalindor/Races in Elyndros, 1e73e8a5a27e80fd87f3e0aa27b65c4a.md

 ### 🌍 Distribution

-Primarily found in the **Veins of Gaia** — a colossal, semi-sentient jungle — but pockets exist in enchanted forests, sacred groves, and world-root sanctuaries across Elyndros.
+Primarily found in the **Veins of Gaia** — a colossal, semi-sentient jungle — but pockets exist in enchanted forests, sacred groves, and world-root sanctuaries across Thalindor.

 ### 🌱 Physiology & Traits